univrsal/obs-mpv/README.md

           it does depend on jack or pipewire working.
 An option to choose beteween the different audio backends (oss, sndio, alsa, pulse, jack and pipewire) might be useful.
-        - Both macOS and Windows would probably just have the option of playing audio through the default audio device
+        - Windows just plays audio through the default audio device
 - The interact GUI works only for mouse movements, it does not react to clicks
-- Neither macOS nor Windows are currently supported
-    - macOS is technically not too difficult since obs also uses OpenGL on macOS but my rule of thumb with plugins for mac are if I can't get the CI to build with a few commits I just don't bother
-    - On Windows OBS uses D3D for rendering.
-While MPV does support Direct3D, libmpv does not offer an option to use it, so we'd either have to modify libmpv to offer the option of using d3d or render with OpenGL and then copy into the D3D texture.
-I have not bothered looking into this
+- Windows can't use Direct3D for rendering and instead copies from OpenGL which is a bit inefficient